pelias/openstreetmap/README.md

 Ingestion time varies from machine-to-machine but as a general guide it takes about 7 minutes to import 125,000 points-of-interest & 140,000 street addresses covering the city of London on a quad-core 2.x GHZ machine with an SSD.

+These counts are of records containing valid location names to search on, data which is not directly searchable by the end user is not imported.

 If you are looking to run a planet-wide cluster like the one we provide at https://pelias.mapzen.com/ please get in contact for more information from our ops team.

 ## Querying the data and running a service